Staying healthy and ageing well

 - A smaller percentage, around one in twenty (5.5%), are in need of assistance with core activities due to profound or severe disability.
 South Australia's prevalence of profound/severe disability is also the highest of the mainland Australian states and territories.

-- Nearly a third (30.7%) of South Australians are living with two or more of the following risk factors: high blood pressure, high cholesterol, no physical activity, obesity, smoking, alcohol risk, and/or insufficient consumption of fruit and vegetables.
+- About a third (33.0%) of South Australians are living with two or more of the following risk factors: (i) current high blood pressure; (ii) current high cholesterol; (iii) undertakes less than 150 minutes per week of walking, moderate or vigorous physical activity; (iv) overweight or obese; (v) current smoker; (vi) long-term alcohol risk; and/or (vii) insufficient consumption of fruit and vegetables.

 - More than a quarter (26.1%) of South Australians drink at levels on a single occasion that puts them at risk of an alcohol-related injury arising from that particular event.
 Under current guidelines, that is more than four standard drinks on a single occasion at least monthly.

 - About one in six (16.5%) South Australians are consuming alcohol at levels that puts them at lifetime risk of harm from alcohol-related disease or injury.
 Under current guidelines, that is more than two standard drinks on any day.

 - Approximately two-thirds (61.4%) of South Australians have a Body Mass Index which the World Health Organisation defines as overweight or obese.

 - Around a quarter (23.1%) of South Australians have high blood pressure and/or are on medication for high blood pressure.

 - Under one in five (16.5%) South Australians have high cholesterol and/or are on medication for high cholesterol.
 The trend has been increasing in metropolitan Adelaide over the last five years.

 - Around one in seven (14.9%) South Australians are current smokers.